Investigators reveal concerns about behavior of Michigan high school shooting suspect leading up to the tragedy - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Amir Vera, Jason Hanna, Kristina Sgueglia, Carolyn Sung, Laura Dolan, Leon Jobe, and Taylor Romine contributed to this report.
+CNN’s Shimon Prokupecz reported from Oxford; Jason Hanna wrote in Atlanta and Aya Elamroussi wrote in New York.
+Kristina Sgueglia, Adrienne Broaddus, Amir Vera, Carolyn Sung, Laura Dolan, Leon Jobe and Taylor Romine contributed to this report.

 Comments